Jean-François Lyotard: The collapse of the "grand narrative" and "language-games"

 This becomes more crucial in Au juste: Conversations (Just Gaming) (1979) and Le Différend (The Differend) (1983), which develop a postmodern theory of justice.
 It might appear that the atomization of human beings implied by the notion of the micronarrative and the language game suggests a collapse of ethics.
 It has often been thought that universality is a condition for something to be a properly ethical statement: "thou shalt not steal" is an ethical statement in a way that "thou shalt not steal from Margaret" is not.
 The latter is too particular to be an ethical statement (what's so special about Margaret?); it is only ethical if it rests on a universal statement ("thou shalt not steal from anyone").
 But universals are impermissible in a world that has lost faith in metanarratives, and so it would seem that ethics is impossible.
 Justice and injustice can only be terms within language games, and the universality of ethics is out of the window.
 Lyotard argues that notions of justice and injustice do in fact remain in postmodernism.
 The new definition of injustice is indeed to use the language rules from one "phrase regimen" and apply them to another.
 Ethical behavior is about remaining alert precisely to the threat of this injustice, about paying attention to things in their particularity and not enclosing them within abstract conceptuality.
 One must bear witness to the "differend".
 In a differend, there is a conflict between two parties that cannot be solved in a just manner.
 However, the act of being able to bridge the two and understand the claims of both parties, is the first step towards finding a solution.

 "I would like to call a differend the case where the plaintiff is divested of the means to argue and becomes for that reason a victim.
 If the addressor, the addressee, and the sense of the testimony are neutralized, everything takes place as if there were no damages.
 A case of differend between two parties takes place when the regulation of the conflict that opposes them is done in the idiom of one of the parties while the wrong suffered by the other is not signified in that idiom."

 In more than one book, Lyotard promoted what he called a new paganism.
 Plato, in Book II of the Republic, condemns pagans for their shape-shifting and deceitful gods, antithetical to universal truth.
 Lyotard prefers a mirror image of Plato's critique, vindicating the pagans as Plato sees them.
 A new paganism would revolt against a Greek masculinist, such as that of Plato.
 The revolt would be led by women, for woman is antirational and anti-philosophical (at least as Plato understands what it is to be philosophical).
-Woman, as "the little girl", is "the antonym of the adult male questioner" and would release us from the mental illness evident in Platonic philosophy, in Judaism and in the American, French and Russian revolutions.
+Woman, as "the little girl", is "the antonym of the adult male questioner" and would serve as a release from the mental illness evident in Platonic philosophy, in Judaism and in the American, French and Russian revolutions.